tunmsk/nextgen-facebook/readme.txt

 = Changelog / Release Notes =

-**Version 8.36.0-dev1 (TBD)**
+**Version 8.36.0-dev1 (2016/10/13)**

 Official announcement: N/A

 * *New Features*
-	* Added the "Item Type for Archive Page" and "Item Type for Search Results Page" options under the Google / Schema tab in the General settings page.
+	* Added new Item Type options under the Google / Schema tab in the General settings page:
+		* Item Type for Archive Page (default is http://schema.org/CollectionPage)
+		* Item Type for User / Author Page (default is http://schema.org/ProfilePage)
+		* Item Type for Search Results Page (default is http://schema.org/SearchResultsPage)
 * *Improvements*
 	* Added a "Validate AMP Markup" button under the Social Settings metabox Validate tab for the AMP Validator.
 	* Added a "Validate HTML Markup" button under the Social Settings metabox Validate tab for the W3C Markup Validation service.
-	* Added a configurable length warning to the Open Graph description textarea (defaults is 300 characters hard limit, and 200 characters soft limit).
+	* Added a configurable length warning for the Open Graph description textarea (defaults is 300 characters hard limit, and 200 characters soft limit).
-	* Added schema.org WebPage sub-types (AboutPage, CheckoutPage, CollectionPage, ContactPage, ItemPage, ProfilePage, QAPage, and SearchResultsPage).
+	* Added new http://schema.org/WebPage sub-types (AboutPage, CheckoutPage, CollectionPage, ContactPage, ItemPage, ProfilePage, QAPage, and SearchResultsPage).
 * *Bugfixes*
 	* Fixed getting the term object (category and tags) when no term ID is provided to the SucomUtil::get_term_object() method.
-	* Removed the open graph namespace from the HTML tag attributes for AMP v0.4.
+	* Removed the Open Graph namespace from the HTML tag attributes when using the AMP plugin.
 * *Developer Notes*
 	* Removed the NGFB_DEFAULT_AUTHOR_OPTIONS constant, and all associated default author options.